Synology C2 Support Center

 Synology C2's Europe - Frankfurt and APAC - Taiwan colocation data center facilities are certified up to the ISO 27001 standard, one of the strictest available security frameworks for information technology.

-Synology C2's US colocation data center facilities have achieved comprehensive SOC 2 Type II certification, confirming it has strict procedures in place to keep user data secure.
+Synology C2's US colocation data center facilities have achieved comprehensive ISO27001 and SOC 2 Type II certifications, confirming it has strict procedures in place to keep user data secure.

 Synology handles your payment details in compliance with PCI DSS by processing and storing your billing information with a PCI Level 1 Service Provider.